kscr70/WearableComputing_Project/README.md

 #WearableComputing_Project
 ##Course project for Getting and Cleaning Data
-The data used in this projedt was collected from the the accelerometers from the Samsung Galaxy S smartphone.
+The data used in this project was collected from the the accelerometers from the Samsung Galaxy S smartphone.
 A full descritption of the can be found at the [site where the data was obtained.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
 ###Location of files for analysis
 Zipped files were downloaded using the link on the course project page.
 The location of the files can be found [here.] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)